Length: c. 30 minutes

 As revealed by the sketches, Sibelius worked on several compositions simultaneously, each being at a different phase in its development.
-When the most active phase of the Third Symphony was at hand he had finished Pohjola's Daughter and left unfinished two other projects, 'Luonnotar' and 'Marjatta.'
+When the most active phase of the Third Symphony was at hand, he had finished Pohjola’s Daughter and left unfinished two other projects, Luonnotar and Marjatta.
 It seems that there is a connection between these abandoned projects and the Third Symphony.
-At one instance it is explicit: the choral-like material of the second movement stems from the 'Luonnotar' project.
+In one instance it is explicit: the chorale-like material of the second movement stems from the Luonnotar project.

-Hidden programmatic reasons may also lie behind the fact that the Third Symphony only has three movements.
+Hidden programmatic reasons may also lie behind the fact that the Third Symphony has only three movements.
 It is not out of the question, although by no means proven, that the movements spiritually correspond to the birth, funeral, and resurrection of Christ in the Marjatta libretto.
-In this case the hymn-like concluding section of the Finale could be interpreted as the expectation and hope of Christ's resurrection and its actual happening.
+In this case, the hymn-like concluding section of the Finale could be interpreted as the expectation and hope of Christ’s resurrection and its actual happening. —Ilkka Oramo